qbap/a7-ios7-downgrader/README.md

 side note if you are trying to use [LeetDown](https://github.com/rA9stuff/LeetDown/) to downgrade an icloud locked device, you have to use [LeetDown v1.0.3](https://github.com/rA9stuff/LeetDown/releases/tag/1.0.3)

-if you are trying to use [Silver](https://www.appletech752.com/downloads.html) to bypass your device, make sure you put it into dfu mode immediately after the first progress bar on the iphone finishes when using [LeetDown v1.0.3](https://github.com/rA9stuff/LeetDown/releases/tag/1.0.3) and only then run the untethered bypass with [Silver](https://www.appletech752.com/downloads.html). if you reach the second progress bar on the device when restoring to ios 10.3.3 then you have to start all over again
+if you are trying to use [Silver](https://www.appletech752.com/downloads.html) to icloud bypass your device, make sure you put it into dfu mode immediately after the first progress bar on the iphone finishes when using [LeetDown v1.0.3](https://github.com/rA9stuff/LeetDown/releases/tag/1.0.3) and only then run the untethered bypass with [Silver](https://www.appletech752.com/downloads.html). if you reach the second progress bar on the device when restoring to ios 10.3.3 then you have to start all over again

 it is also worth noting that [LeetDown v1.0.3](https://github.com/rA9stuff/LeetDown/releases/tag/1.0.3) is the only one that works reliably under mac os high sierra 10.13